-- A Racine Private School Choice Program application may be submitted according to the statutes established by the State of Wisconsin and the regulations of the Department of Public Instruction. - 2.
+- 1. A Racine Private School Choice Program application may be submitted according to the statutes established by the State of Wisconsin and the regulations of the Department of Public Instruction. - 2.
 A family interview is held with the principal. - 3.
 An enrollment application is submitted through TADS along with any applicable down-payment of tuition or RPC required documentation. - 4.
-A copy of the child's birth certificate or passport must be on file with the school prior to his or her first day of attendance.
+A copy of the child's birth certificate or passport, immunization records, physical form(middle school) and release form must be on file with the school prior to his or her first day of attendance.
 This applies to enrollments at all grade levels. - 5.
-Past student records and letters of recommendation are presented from the student's most recent teacher and principal. - 6.
+Past student records from previous school - 6.
 A placement test is conducted to determine final grade placement for all applicants regardless of anticipated grade. - 7.
 All new students are enrolled on a probationary period for up to ninety school days.
 A meeting will be held during this period with the teacher, principal, and parents to determine continued enrollment for the student. - 8.
 To be enrolled in K3, K4, or K5, a child must have reached three, four, or five years of age respectively, by August 31st.